These things start so simply don't they!

 I hope you find the site interesting and informative.

-France, July and August 1944 - the story of my Dad's time with the brave men and women of the French Resistance after he was shot down.
+John Wainwright - As best I can, what I have put together on my Dad's time in the RAF including pictures and documents from the time.
+Linked from here are his RAF Records. and France, July and August 1944, the story of my Dad's time with the brave men and women of the French Resistance after he was shot down.

 Bob Routledge - The story of Bob Routledge who was the regular rear gunner in my Dad's crew but missed the fatal flight in July 1944 and survived his tour of duty as related by his wife Jennie.
 I have also published Bob's flying log book for anyone interested.

-Bill Young - The story of Bill Young, my Father's skipper, killed when ME699 was shot down in July 1944 and his friendship with Aussie cricket legend Keith Miller.
+Bill Young - The story of Aussie Bill Young, my Father's skipper, killed when ME699 was shot down in July 1944 and his friendship with cricket legend Keith Miller, who named his first born son after Bill.

-Bill Rennie - The story of Bill Rennie, who was the mid upper gunner in my Dad's crew and killed when ME699 was shot down in July 1944, as told by his younger brother Richard Rennie, with extracts from Bill's letters home from the RCAF.
+Bill Rennie - The story of Bill Rennie, who was the mid upper gunner in my Dad's crew and killed when ME699 was shot down in July 1944, as told by his younger brother Richard Rennie, with extracts from Bill's letters home while with the RCAF.

 Frank Wareham - What I have found out about the crew's navigator, Frank Wareham, killed when ME699 was shot down in July 1944 as told by a friend of the Wareham family.